strategineer/personal-website/content/blog/2025-01-23/index.md

 Taking note of the big moments in each session gave me more opportunities than I would have had otherwise to weave previous events, player actions and reactions into subsequent sessions.

-This helped a ton and I don't see myself running a game again without writing session summaries ever again.
+This helped a ton and I don't see myself running a game again without writing session summaries.

 ## Give players more opportunities to interact with their favorite NPCs